-Before You Start: You Will Need
+Before You Start: What You'll Need

-Your Current Arrangement
+Your Current Contract

 A copy of your current metered estate LPG contract from your supplier, or your latest invoice/statement if you are a single domestic customer.